Carlos Domínguez (Spanish footballer)

-Carlos Domínguez Cáceres (born 11 February 2001) is a Spanish professional footballer who plays as a centre-back or left-back for La Liga club Celta de Vigo.
+Carlos Domínguez Cáceres (born 11 February 2001) is a Spanish professional footballer who plays as a centre-back or left-back for Real Oviedo, on loan from RC Celta de Vigo.

 Career

 A youth product of the RC Celta de Vigo academy, Domínguez was called up to join the senior team for the first time in early May 2021 due to a series of injuries in the first team.
 He made his professional debut with Celta Vigo in a 4–2 La Liga win over Villarreal CF on 9 May 2021.

 On 11 January 2022, Domínguez renewed his contract with Celta until 2026.
+On 10 August 2025, he further extended his link until 2028.

+On 11 August 2026, Domínguez was loaned to Segunda División side Real Oviedo, for one year.